MicroBilt Corporation: History

 As a holding company, MicroBilt Corporation began to attract significant earnings coverage by 1987.

 In 2014, the NY Times, in reporting on the limited use of on-time rental-payments by other major Credit Reporting Agencies, mentions that "MicroBilt... provides services including alternative credit reporting" and how "MicroBilt's data is used to generate FICO Expansion Scores, which are used for consumers who don't qualify for a traditional FICO score."

+In July 2026, MicroBilt Corporation filed for Chapter 11 bankruptcy protection.

 Products

 MicroBilt offers a range of data products and services to lenders, originations and underwriting through collections and debt recovery.
 The products are available as APIs and through custom web portals.
 Among the company’s best-known products are: